riogu/fumo-compiler/README.md

 testing out making a C compiler.

-later, the idea is to turn it into a compiler for FumoLang programming language.
+the goal is to turn fumo-compiler into a compiler for FumoLang programming language later.